danieluhl/astro-blog/src/content/blog/not-using-ai.md

     the best example I've found is looking for a recipe.
 - Coding when you know EXACTLY what you want and you are confident in your ability to describe it.
-I'll caveat this with you _should_ have your agent fully trained with a good amount of conext setup about coding style before doing this
+I'll caveat this with you _should_ have your agent fully trained with a good amount of context setup about coding style before doing this
 - Coding when the task is well worn: AI was trained on existing code, it's good at something that exists in 10K codebases already, let it do it _if_ it's just busy work for you and not part of learning
 - When talking to an AI: for example when replying to a recruiter email - this is probably an AI you're talking to, don't waste your time
+- Taking notes and summarizing things: I use superwhisper for this and love it, speaking to an AI with your voice and having it respond feels very good/natural vs typing things out.
+Superwhisper also works with claude code or gemini cli.
+- Blog logos: see above :)